UTK7994/learning-notes/books/designing-data-intensive-applications.md

 ## end of utkarsh summary

-It can happen that transaction A is stuck waiting for transaction B to release its lock, and vice versa (_deadlock_).
+It can happen that transaction A is stuck waiting for transaction B to release its lock, and vice versa (_deadlock_), but deadlock is rare scenario and can be ignored.
+When detected can be recovered.

 **The performance for transaction throughput and response time of queries are significantly worse under two-phase locking than under weak isolation.**